nautnatic/ans-safety-validation/simulation-environment/README.md

 # Setup of Arena Rosnav simulation environment inside a Container
 ## Preconditions
+1. Operating system = Linux
-1. Docker runtime setup
+2. Docker runtime setup
-2. docker-compose and docker CLI installed on the development machine
+3. docker-compose and docker CLI installed on the development machine

 ## Clone arena-rosnav Git repository
 The following [repository](https://github.com/ignc-research/arena-rosnav) should be cloned to your machine.
 Https should be the preferred way to clone, because then the pull works from inside the container as well without setting up ssh.